mathspp/mathspp/pages/02.blog/2020-apl-competition/item.en.md

 }
 ```

 Because `ReadUPC` is supposed to accept barcodes read from left to right and from right to left, I spent some time trying to figure out how an elegant way for the function to recursively call itself if the barcode was read from right to left.
-In the end, because of all the input checking I was doing I thought that would just make the function inefficient and I ended up using some basic arithmetics (multiplying by $1$ and by $0$) to distinguish between the two directions the input barcode could be given in.
+In the end, because of all the input checking I was doing I thought that would just make the function inefficient and I ended up using some basic arithmetics (multiplying by $1$ and by $0$ strategically) to distinguish between the two directions the input barcode could be given in.

 #### Problem 8